17 Different Ways in Which God Speaks to Us

 3. Through Dreams

 Other times, God gave guidelines that needed to be obeyed (Mateus 1:20-21, 2:13).
-It is not necessary to possess a unique skill for dreaming.
+Possessing a unique skill for dreaming is not necessary.
 God is the one who decides how He will speak to us.

 Additionally, if you believe that a dream you experienced may have contained a message from God, pray about it and consult with your pastor to determine the appropriate course of action.

-Before doing anything, check sure the dream is consistent with biblical principles.
+Before doing anything, check that the dream is consistent with biblical principles.
 If it isn’t, disregard it.

 4. Through Teaching/Sermons/Songs

-Sometimes you see or hear a preacher preach on television, and you feel in your Spirit that what he just said is for you.
+Sometimes, you see or hear a preacher preach on television and feel in your Spirit that what he just said is for you.
 The voice you hear is God.

 When you attend church, God may speak to you through the pastor or the worship leader.
 Additionally, you should constantly be alert for a word from God if you aren’t already.

-However, as you interact with other believers, exercise more restraint.
+However, exercise more restraint as you interact with other believers.
 Through them, God might speak to you, deliver, bless, or correct you to help you grow.

 5. Through His Son, Jesus Christ